 Sometimes an issue you may think relates to highways is reported to MVDC, our District Council including abandoned vehicles, street cleaning, missing or damaged road names (which need to be reported under “General Enquiry” as currently there is no specific link on MVDC’s website), dead animals and fly tipping.
 A missed bin collection can be reported here.

-To read the advice from our local District Councils on noise pollution for Mole Valley use this link and for noise emanating from Reigate and Banstead use this link.
-Both Councils have a link on the relevant page to report the noise pollution.
+Our two local District Councils provide advice on noise nuisance on their websites – if the noise is coming from Mole Valley click Noise in MVDC and if from Reigate and Banstead click Noise in R&B. Both Councils have a link on the relevant page to report the noise pollution.

 Rights of Way (footpaths, bridleways, byways and BOATs)

-To report a problem on a Right of Way please visit this page of SCC’s website.
+Please report any problems you encounter on local Rights of Way.
 SCC requires you to register before you can report a problem on a Right of Way – please don’t be put off, it doesn’t take long.

 Motorways and Trunk Roads

-These are maintained by Highways England, refer to this page for further information including a map showing these types of highway and guidance on reporting a problem.
+These are maintained by Highways England, refer to Highways England for further information including a map showing these types of highway and guidance on reporting a problem.
 The A3 is currently the only trunk road in Surrey.

 If flooding is serious enought to be a threat to life or a house is likely to flood SCC advises residents to call 999, or the Environment Agency Hotline 0800 80 70 60.
 If a road is flooded SCC asks you to treat this as an emergency and call 0300 200 1003.